WEC-Sim/WEC-Sim/docs/man/tutorials.rst

 Step 3: Write wecSimInputFile.m
 """"""""""""""""""""""""""""""""""""""""""""""""
-The WEC-Sim input file defines simulation parameters, body properties, joints, and mooring for the OSWEC model.
+The WEC-Sim input file defines simulation parameters, body properties, and joints for the OSWEC model.
+Writing the OSWEC input file is similar to writing the RM3 input.
+Try writing it on your own.
+Define the simulation class, wave class, bodies, contraints and PTOs.
 The ``wecSimInputFile.m`` for the OSWEC is provided in the OSWEC case directory, and shown below.

 .. literalinclude:: ../../WEC-Sim/tutorials/OSWEC/OSWEC_wecSimInputFile.m
    :language: matlab